Skip to main content

 With the increasing cloud integration, it is easy to get carried away.
 However, one should write down rules to propel their business in the long run.
 These rules should address how the budget is allocated to the concerned departments.

 The organization should stipulate which software can be used by which department and prescribe the circumstances for software usage.
-However, it is pertinent to embrace the fact that although cloud governance is a set of guidelines, one should be flexible, as the real-time environment introduces various unknown factors.
+However, it is pertinent to acknowledge that, although cloud governance is a set of guidelines, one should be flexible, as the real-time environment introduces various unknown factors.

 After setting the rules, one should monitor whether the users comply.
-Monitoring compliance helps you assess security risks and prevent a dent in your budget.
+Monitoring compliance helps you assess security risks and prevent financial losses.
 Furthermore, it lets you plan how to proceed with your cloud journey.

 Factors to consider before deciding the governance strategy